ScreamingSandals/ScreamingLib/docs/modules/core.md

 !!! tip "Managing tasks without Tasker"

-    If you want to manage tasks yourself (without the Tasker library), you can utilize the `Server#runSynchronously(Runnable)` method to run a task synchronously.
+    If you want to manage tasks yourself (without using Tasker), you can utilize the `Server#runSynchronously(Runnable)` method to run a task synchronously.

 #### Normal task
 So let's say, that we want to create a task to send a message to console every 30 seconds until the server stops/plugin disables.